 Examples:

-• The cat is black; the dog, white. ✔
+- The cat is black; the dog is white.

 Common Mistakes to Avoid